WebAssembly/design/AstSemantics.md

 If developer tools are active, attaching a debugger before the termination would be sensible.

-Callstack space is limited by unspecified and dynamically varying constraints.
+Callstack space is limited by unspecified and dynamically varying constraints and is a source of [nondeterminism](Nondeterminism.md).
 If program callstack usage exceeds the available callstack space at any time, a trap occurs.

 ## Types